 Please send copies of your proofs of examination results and/or other qualifications by e-mail using 'Outstanding Qualifications' in the subject line and making sure to include the course that you have applied for (e.g. Outstanding Qualifications Pharmacy).
-Alternatively you can complete our results report form and return it to the address below with copies of your relevant results/qualifications as soon as possible*.
+Alternatively you can complete our and return it to the address below with copies of your relevant results/qualifications as soon as possible*.

 *Please note that you need to send us any outstanding certificates or examination results no later than 31 August.
 If we have not received your results by this date the University reserves the right to decline your application.

 If your place is conditional subject to passing a health check or Disclosure and Barring Service (DBS) clearance, then you do not need to send us any examination results.
 If you have been asked to obtain a DBS clearance as part of your conditional offer, it is your responsibility to check this has been sent to us.
 Please send the original certificate to your school contact.
 School contact details will be available in your course joining section of the pre-enrolment portal.